xiangui33423/assassyn/docs/language.md

 ## Introduction

 Below, is a text representation of our language IR.
-In the rest of this document, each component of this example will explained in both sides, the programming frontend, and the IR representation.
+In the rest of this document, each component of this example will be explained in both sides, the programming frontend, and the IR representation.
-For specific examples, refer the `tests` directory, which is made to be self-examplatory.
+For specific examples, refer to the `tests` directory, which is made to be self-examplatory.

 ````
 // Listing 1: Pseudo-code of the programming paradigms.